GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Grid file format specifications
 -------------------------------

 GMT has the ability to read and write grids using more than one grid file format (see Table :ref:`grdformats <tbl-grdformats>` for supported format and their IDs).
 For reading, GMT will automatically determine the format of grid files, while for writing you will normally have to append *=ID* to the filename if you want GMT to use a different format than the default.
+The automatic reading procedure follows an heuristic where certain formats are tentatively decoded with GMT internal drivers and if they fail than we resort to use the GDAL library to do the readings.
+This normally works pretty well but in case of failure (e.g. a GMT driver failed to read binary file with a separate header that also could have been stored in an ASCII file with embed header) the user should explicitly try to force a reading via GDAL.
+That is, to append a *=gd* suffix to file name.

 By default, GMT will create new grid files using the **nf** format;
 however, this behavior can be overridden by setting the